mjanowiecki/bulk-blue-jay-docs/docs/workflow/2-fill-out-templates.md

 `role==creator;;relator==pht;;ref==/agents/corporate_entities/388||role==creator;;relator==edt;;ref==/agents/corporate_entities/698`

 The subfields can be in any order within a single field area.
-These entries are equally as valid and do not have be consistent across a single column.
+For instance, the entries below are equally valid and do not have be consistent across a single column.

 - `relator==pht;;ref==/agents/corporate_entities/388;;role==creator`
 - `role==creator;;relator==pht;;ref==/agents/corporate_entities/388`